-If you can't go to the polling station on the day of an election/referendum you can apply to vote by post.
+If you prefer not to go to the polling station on polling day you can apply to vote by post.
 Anyone can apply for a postal vote - you don't need a reason.

 Please return your completed application form to:

-Electoral Registration Officer, Bath & North East Somerset Council, Guildhall, High Street, Bath BA1 5AW
+Electoral Registration Office, Bath & North East Somerset Council, Guildhall, High Street, Bath BA1 5AW

 What happens next?

-When there is an election/referendum, your ballot paper will be sent to you in the post.
-If your postal vote does not arrive by the fourth working day before the election/referendum please contact us for a replacement.
-The Returning Officer can only issue replacements up to 5pm on the day of the election/referendum.
+After your application to vote by post has been processed, your ballot paper will be sent to you in the post.
+If your postal vote does not arrive by the fourth working day before an election contact us for a replacement.
+The Returning Officer can only issue replacements up to 5pm on polling day.

 Completing and returning your postal vote

 When you receive your postal vote please read the instructions carefully.
 Your postal vote includes your ballot paper(s) and a postal voting statement.
 You should complete your ballot paper(s) in secret and fill in your postal voting statement with your date of birth and signature.
 Make sure you return your postal vote as quickly as possible so that it arrives by polling day, otherwise it will not be counted.
-If you're too late to post your vote back, you can hand it in to the Returning Officer, Guildhall, Bath, BA1 5AW or take it to your local polling station by no later than 10pm on the day of the election/referendum.
+If you're too late to post your vote back, you can hand it in to the Returning Officer, Guildhall, Bath, BA1 5AW or take it to your local polling station by no later than 10pm on polling day.

 If you lose your postal vote or make a mistake